-Considering the recommendations of the Nomination and Remuneration Committee, the Board in its meeting held on 13th September, 2020, appointed Ms. Preeti Gandhi as an additional director under Section 161(1) read with Section 149(6) of the Act, in the capacity of Independent Non-Executive Director of the Company.
-Later, based on the notice received from a shareholder under Section 160 of the Act, and recommendations of the Nomination and Remuneration Committee in its meeting held on 12th November, 2020, she is proposed to be appointed as an Independent Non-Executive Director for a period of two consecutive years up to 12th September, 2022.
-Therefore, the Board has included an appropriate resolution for her appointment, as proposed at Item No. 5 of the accompanying Notice.
+Considering the recommendations of the Nomination and Remuneration Committee, the Board in its meeting held on 11th August, 2021, appointed Dr. Rajeev Uberoi as an additional director under Section 161(1) read with Section 149(6) of the Act, in the capacity of Independent Non-Executive Director of the Company.
+Later, based on the notice received from a shareholder under Section 160 of the Act, and recommendations of the Nomination and Remuneration Committee in the same meeting, he is proposed to be appointed as an Independent Non-Executive Director for a period of five consecutive years effective from 11thAugust, 2021 to 10th August, 2026.
+Therefore, the Board has included an appropriate resolution for his appointment, as proposed at Item No. 3 of the accompanying Notice.

-A detailed profile of Ms. Gandhi is appended to this notice, enumerating inter-alia the directorships held by her and the shareholding interest she holds in the Company.
+A detailed profile of Dr. Rajeev Uberoi is appended to this notice, enumerating inter-alia the directorships held by him and the shareholding interest he holds in the Company.

-The Company has received a declaration from Ms. Gandhi that she meets the criteria of independence as specified under Section 149(6) read with Schedule IV of the Act and Regulations 16(1)(b) & 25(8) of the Listing Regulations and her consent to act as an Independent Director.
-Ms. Gandhi has also confirmed that she is neither disqualified from being appointed as Director in terms of Section 164 of the Act, nor is she debarred from holding the office of Director in pursuance of any order passed by SEBI or any such statutory authority.
+The Company has received a declaration from Dr. Uberoi that he meets the criteria of independence as specified under Section 149(6) read with Schedule IV of the Act and Regulations 16(1)(b) & 25(8) of the Listing Regulations and his consent to act as an Independent Director.
+Dr. Uberoi has also confirmed that he is neither disqualified from being appointed as Director in terms of Section 164 of the Act, nor is he debarred from holding the office of Director in pursuance of any order passed by SEBI or any such statutory authority.